PowerShell/PSArm/README.md

 }
 ```

-Will generate this ARM template:
+Will generate an ARM template like this (the full output will be embedded in a nested template):

 ```json
 {